-The proposed development site covers an area of approximately 6.8 acres and is bordered by allotments to the north-east and by a single-track lane to the north-west.
+The development site covers an area of approximately 6.8 acres and is bordered by allotments to the north-east and by a single-track lane to the north-west.
 Existing houses off Fortescue Drive and The Woodlands can be found to the south-east, while farmland lies to the south-west.

 Flood risk and drainage

 As the site is currently undeveloped, existing rates of surface water run-off will need to be maintained (known as greenfield run-off rates) post development.
 This is in line with current National Planning Policy Framework, and the proposals will be designed in consultation with the lead local flood authority and the Environment Agency.